Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 McCain would say a more robust market and more reliance on personal responsibility and consumer choice to make the market work better.

-Obama, like Clinton and McCain, came up with the same generally good list of things that are underway in the market anyway with only a limited success to point to so far.
+Obama, like McCain, has come up with the same generally good list of things that are underway in the market anyway with only a limited success to point to so far.

 To really get at costs you have to gore some very powerful political oxen among all of the key stakeholders.